 Mindfulness refers to the practice of observing without judgment your present moment experience.
 The present moment can be thoughts, feelings, or physical sensations you are experiencing internally, or it can be the sights, sounds, smells, tastes, and sensations from the world around you.
+As a skill, it means being able to observe what the mind is doing with information that is being presented by the brain.

 With regards to anxiety, mindfulness means recognizing when your anxiety is beginning to spiral and rather than immediately reacting, choosing to observe your experience as it unfolds.
 By sitting with and observing your anxiety and all the thoughts, physical feelings, and urges that come along with it, you will have more space to respond in a way that does not add more pain and suffering to your experience.